stiefeljackal/NeosAccountDownloaderGPL/README.md

 - Records: Records contain a manifest of all assets that are required to represent an item or world.
 These are downloaded each time.
 - Everything Else: JSON Soup.
 Just JSON Files of various types.
 Contacts, Messages etc. These are downloaded each time.

+# Additional Features

+This tool is an enhanced version of [1.7.0](https://github.com/GuVAnj8Gv3RJ/NeosAccountDownloader/releases/tag/v1.7.0) that was released by GuVA.
+In addition to what was released in that version, the following are present in 1.7.0-a:

+- Almost 99% of assets downloaded will have their appropriate file extension instead of no extension.
+- Additional asset metadata is saved.
+This includes the asset's MIME type, file extension, and file size.

 # Known Issues

 ## Localization isn't instant